How to be Sensible and Gamble Responsibly (Examples)

 It’s tempting to bet on anything and everything you are interested in, particularly if you can watch that event.

-However, the sports and events you are most likely to win money on are those that you have the most knowledge on so it is almost impossible to make money on sports or events you don’t know very well.
+However, the sports and events you are most likely to win money on are those you know the most about, so it is almost impossible to make money on sports or events you don't know.

-This is because the only way to beat the bookies is to either know more than them or to be extremely selective with your bets, either way, you won’t be placing plenty of bets on a variety of sports or events that you don’t follow that closely.
+This is because the only way to beat the bookies is to know more than them or to be highly selective with your bets; either way, you won't be placing plenty of bets on a variety of sports or events that you don't follow that closely.

 Start A Betting Bank

-You should never put any money into your betting bank that you rely on for anything else.
-All bets should only ever be made with money that you can afford to lose.
-If you get through your betting bank quickly it is probably time to take a break from gambling.
+You should only put money into your betting bank that you rely on for what is necessary.
+All bets should only be made with money you can afford to lose.
+If you get through your betting bank quickly, it is probably time to take a break from gambling.

 Don’t Bet For Fun

-It is often tempting to place ‘fun bets’ on events you are interested in but haven’t necessarily found an edge in.
+It is often tempting to place 'fun bets' on events you are interested in but have yet to find an edge.

 Fun bets are usually based more on gut instinct than research and are therefore more likely to be losing bets - and losing money isn’t fun, even if the stakes are smaller than your usual bets.

-If you think you need a ‘fun bet’ in order to enjoy an event you are watching perhaps it’s time to switch that event off and not watch it.
+If you need a 'fun bet' to enjoy an event you are watching, it's time to switch that event off and not watch it.

 Place Only Your Planned Bets

-Decide what events and outcomes you want to bet on a day or two in advance of the event (time before varies depending on the sport and odds availability) and then don’t place any more bets.
+Decide what events and outcomes you want to bet on a day or two before the event (the time before varies depending on the sport and odds availability), then stop placing bets.

-If you find this difficult place your bets and then find something else to occupy yourself with whilst your bets are taking place, go shopping or visit some friends or do some much needed DIY around the house.
+If you find this difficult, place your bets and then find something else to occupy yourself with whilst your bets are taking place: go shopping, visit some friends or do some much-needed DIY around the house.

-If you want to watch the event you have bet on try Sky Plussing it or watching it online after it’s happened, that way you can’t bet on it whilst you are watching it.
+If you want to watch the event you have bet on, try Sky Plussing or watch it online after it's happened; that way, you can't bet on it while watching it.

 Don’t Ever Chase Losses

-Chasing is bad because it shows a distinct lack of discipline.
+Chasing is terrible because it shows a distinct lack of discipline.

-The bets placed when chasing your losses are not as confident as your initial bets that lost otherwise they would have been placed with your initial bets and the pool of events to bet on by the time it comes to chasing will have narrowed so the chances of finding any decent bets are pretty slim.
+The bets placed when chasing your losses are less confident than your initial bets that lost; otherwise, they would have been placed with your initial bets.
+When it comes to chasing, the pool of events to bet on will have narrowed, so the chances of finding decent bets are slim.

-You may find that chasing bets works on some occasions and you make your money back but in the long run it is highly likely that if your more confident bets aren’t winning then your less confident bets are very unlikely to yield a profit.
+Chasing bets works on some occasions, and you make your money back, but in the long run, it is highly likely that if your more confident bets aren't winning, then your less confident bets are very unlikely to yield a profit.

 Learn From Your Mistakes